arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 __TODO__: update XML that shows the list of variant domains specified

+__TODO__: if variants are activated via the update command, shouldn't they also be removed via the update command?

 # EPP &lt;delete&gt; command

 If a variant-agnostic client issues a &lt;delete&gt; command there is no change